commercetools/commercetools-sdk-java-v2/Migration.md

 ```
 <a id="create-command"></a>
 ### Create Command
 In the 2.x there are not dedicated classes for the *Create Command*, but there are builders (you can see better in the *Update Command*).
-It means that to have a request it needs to have a draft to build to pass into the *post()* method.
+It means that to have a request it needs to have a draft to build which has to be passed into the *post()* method.

 Here the differences: